madanyc/workfront-learn.en/help/administration-and-setup/blueprints/establish-organizational-structures-with-blueprints.md

 # Establish organizational structures with Blueprints

-Adobe Workfront administrators can use Blueprints to help build out organizational structures in Workfront.
+Workfront administrators can use Blueprints to help build out organizational structures.
 This feature, located in the Main Menu, allows you to streamline the creation of companies, groups, roles, and teams in your environment.

 ![Org structures with [!UICONTROL Blueprints]](assets/BP_orgstructure_01.png)